-For small babies, I recommend a 3cc syringe (with no needle.)
-You can find these for very cheap online for less than ten cents a piece!
-In a pinch, ask your local veterinarian or animal shelter for a few 1cc syringes -- they will definitely have some on hand.
+For small babies, I recommend a 3cc syringe (with no needle, of course!)
+You can find these online for less than ten cents a piece.
+In a pinch, ask your local veterinarian or animal shelter for a few 3cc syringes; they will definitely have some on hand.

-Before you feed a kitten, always make sure you've assessed them to make sure it is safe to feed.
+Before you feed a kitten, always make sure you've assessed her to make sure it is safe to feed.
 If a kitten is overheated or too cold, it is not safe to feed until you have gently stabilized their temperature.
-If a kitten is not swallowing, it is not safe to feed them.
-Ensure that the kitten is able to swallow by dropping a tiny bit of formula on their tongue and feeling the throat with one finger.
-If the kitten appears stable and is swallowing, it is safe to proceed with feeding.
+If a kitten is not able to swallow, it is not safe to feed.
+If a kitten has a cleft palate, it may be riskier to feed.
+Be sure that you've assessed the kitten's temperature and body condition before feeding.